tsnellgrove/dark_castle3/doc/to_do.md

 - perhaps loaf of bread and bottle of water can each provide multiple servers (similar to enchanter)
 - additional water verbs needed: 'fill' and 'pour the <water> on the <noun>'
 - additional bread verbs needed: bake ???

+Special Glasses / Dream form:
+- let burt see a room using descriptions from another dict

 Carry Cappacity Constraints: